 Sharon Allison - Partner

-Sharon is Head of Medical Injury and has extensive experience in all claims arising from medical injury events but specialises in birth injury, brain injury and spinal injury claims.
+Sharon is Head of Medical Negligence and has extensive experience in all claims arising from medical injury events but specialises in birth injury, brain injury and spinal injury claims.

 Sharon joined the firm in July 2000, qualified as a member of ILEX in June 2004 and became a Fellow of the Institute (FILEX) in 2006.
 She became an Associate with the firm in 2012 and became a Partner in 2016, and the elected member representative on the Ashtons Legal Management Board in 2023.

 Sharon spent a significant part of her early career building expertise in inquest representation, which is now a large part of her team’s medical injury practice.
 She developed particular expertise in mental health fatal cases and became a regular contributor to both regional and national media on issues of mental health and patient safety.
 She still spends time with regional and national stakeholders to collaboratively work together on streamlining the litigation process and putting grieving families at the heart of the process.

 Sharon’s current caseload consists of a mix of complex catastrophic birth/brain injury claims as well as complex fatal claims with highlights such as:

-- quantification of a birth injury claim where delays in antenatal treatment have led to life changing injuries for a young man.
-Working with multiple disciplines to implement therapies and treatment to improve quality of life and health;
+- quantification of a birth injury claim where delays in antenatal treatment have led to life-changing injuries for a young man.
+Working with multiple disciplines to implement therapies and treatments to improve quality of life and health;

 - obtaining a six-figure settlement for the widow and son of a man who took his own life.
 Despite a long mental health history and repeated requests for help from the man and his family, treatment was not offered or provided with catastrophic consequences;